lostatc/retain-sync/docs/zielen.1.rst

 **zielen** is a program that distributes files between a local and remote directory based on how frequently they're accessed with the intent of conserving disk space.
-This remote directory can be on a separate hard drive or a separate machine entirely (using ssh).
+This remote directory can be on a separate hard drive or a separate machine entirely as long as it is accessible through the filesystem.

 Files are prioritized based on how frequently and recently they've been accessed as well as the file size.
 The highest-priority files are kept in the local directory for quick access, while lower priority files are moved to the remote directory to conserve disk space.
 It uses symbolic links to allow files in the remote directory to be accessible from the local one.
 The user can specify how much data they want to remain in the local directory at any given point in time.
-Multiple local directories can be synced concurrently with either different remote directories or the same one.
 Since local directories on different machines can pair with the same remote directory, **zielen** can be used to sync files between machines.

-**zielen** is intended as a single-user solution only.
-It does not require root access, and is meant to run as an unprivileged user.
-If the remote directory is located on a separate machine, **zielen** does not need to be installed on that machine to function, although you do need to have passwordless ssh access to it (i.e. via public key authentication with an ssh agent).
+**zielen** does not require root access, and is meant to run as an unprivileged user.
+If the remote directory is located on a separate machine, **zielen** does not need to be installed on that machine to function.

 Terminology
 -----------